si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

 ---

-  The 4 stages of code isoltion:
+  The 4 stages of code isolation:

   1) Separate folder for each project
   2) Using Github or other VCS